Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

 If you are experiencing symptoms of multiple myeloma, see a doctor.
-They can provide a diagnosis and suggest treatment options.
+They can discuss the possible causes of your symptoms and refer you for tests.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.